chaquo/build-wheel/README.md

 * chaquopy-libzmq: a non-Python library, downloaded from a URL.
 * pyzmq: a Python package which depends on a non-Python library.
 A patch is used to help `setup.py` find the library.
+* scikit-learn: requires several other packages at build time (listed in `meta.yaml`).
+Before running the build, download those packages from [the public repository](https://chaquo.com/pypi-7.0/) and copy them into the `dist` directory.

 # Building with Docker